olger-oeselg-bb/workshop-happy-paws/README.md

-# workshop-happy-paws
-Embrace AI in Your Role - Workshop: Happy Paws Animal Shelter
+# Embrace AI in Your Role - Workshop: Happy Paws Animal Shelter